adamullaaa/Javascript-projects/README.md

 # Javascript-projects
-# the upcoming pieces of code are just my own understanding and practical application to what I have learnt during my internship period, I hope it helps! you may take a peice by piece function and try it out
+# the upcoming pieces of code are just my own understanding and practical application to what I have learnt during my internship period, I hope it helps! you may take a piece by piece function and try it out
 JavaScript notes:
 -created in 1995 and released in 1996, brenden eich? must be put in a HTML document and enclosed in brackets of <script></script>.
 The script function can be put any where, in the example